 Once you have everything out, do a thorough cleaning of the area, and seal off entry-points that lead outside to avoid a return.
 With a spring clean and using antibacterial and other detergents, your garage should be restored.
-However, when putting things back, there are three things you should be aware of that attract them: the presence of food, water, and possible hiding spots.
+However, when putting things back, there are three things you should be aware that attract them: the presence of food, water, and possible hiding spots.
 You also might consider killing rats outdoors but you need to know local regulations about killing wildlife.

 Food: the rat chose your garage because they were able to find sustenance.
 They feed on anything; things that don’t have room in your pantry to pet food that you have stored away.
 Even fruits and vegetables are considered food.
 If you have a garden, it’s likely that they followed the trail to your garage.
 Therefore, ensure that you have tamper-proof containers and storage for your food items, pet food, and even seeds.